Productivity: How to Achieve More /w Less Effort – The Pareto Principle

 The 80 / 20 work is NOT sexy at all.

-I know working on the fundamentals over and over again can be boring, but that’s how you ake progress.
+I know working on the fundamentals over and over again can be boring, but that’s how you make progress.
 We wanna mess with these “silver bullets”, but they don’t mean much.
 They’re distractions.

 Does the “best” yoga routine matter if you’re not showing up to practice regularly?
 Then focus your energy on figuring out how to go to class more consistently.

-If you’re creating a new product, it’s all about selling / marketing.
+If you’re creating a new product, it’s all about selling / marketing and increasing conversion rates.
 Everyone wants to work on cool things like the design and the website…but does it matter if you end up with zero customers because you’re horrible at selling?

 We operate in a world of constraints.